KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a requested method or operation is not implemented.

-    throw [System.NotImplementedException]::New("a requested method or operation is not implemented.")
+    throw [System.NotImplementedException]::New('a requested method or operation is not implemented.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.NotImplementedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.NotImplementedException.aspx)